-The Center is home to innovative education programs for all ages; an extensive collection of Yiddish books, recordings, and artifacts; permanent and visiting exhibits; an oral history project; translation initiatives; and a year-round schedule of public programs.
+The Yiddish Book Center's Steiner Summer Yiddish Program takes place at the Center, adjacent to the campus of Hampshire College in Amherst, Massachusetts.
+The Center is home to innovative educational programs for all ages; an extensive collection of Yiddish books; permanent and visiting exhibits; an oral history project; translation initiatives; and a year-round schedule of public programs.

-Students are housed in a Hampshire College dormitory, within walking distance of the Yiddish Book Center, in suites with single bedrooms, shared bathrooms, a kitchen, and a sitting room.
+Students are housed in co-ed Hampshire College dormitories within walking distance of the Yiddish Book Center, in suites with single bedrooms, shared bathrooms, kitchen, and sitting room.
 Basic furniture, linens, and kitchen equipment are provided.
-Students can do their own cooking or purchase a meal plan for the Hampshire College dining commons.
+All students must live in the dorms while participating in the program.

 There is limited local bus service during the summer and few amenities within walking distance.
 We recommend bringing a car or a bicycle if you have one.
-Bicycle rentals are available.

 The program covers tuition, required textbooks, and the cost of activities.
 Some additional books may be required at a small fee.

-Intermediate students who work as interns receive a subsidy to cover their housing cost, plus $1,000 for living expenses.
-Intermediate students who choose to enroll in the culture course rather than in an internship position will not receive a housing subsidy or stipend and will be responsible for the cost of their housing (approximately $1,400).
+Intermediate students who work as interns receive a subsidy to cover their housing cost, plus $1,500 for living expenses.
+Intermediate students who choose to enroll in the culture course rather than in an internship position will not receive a housing subsidy or stipend and will be responsible for the cost of their housing (approximately $1,500).

 International students are responsible for their visa application fees (approximately $350) and SEVIS fees ($180).